radish-es/academic-web/content/courses/Property/readings/week3.md

 [37] We have recognized that, when the proposed application of a very general theory of liability in a new context raises important policy concerns, it is especially important to face those concerns and address them openly.
 (Cf. *Nally v.
 Grace Community Church*, *supra*, 47 Cal.3d 278, 291–300, 253 Cal.Rptr.
 97, 763 P.2d 948[declining to expand negligence law to encompass theory of “clergyman malpractice”];*Foley v.
 Interactive Data Corp.* (1988) 47 Cal.3d 654, 694–700, 254 Cal.Rptr.
 211, 765 P.2d 373 [declining to apply tort remedies for breach of the covenant of good faith in the employment context];*Brown v.
 Superior Court*(1988) 44 Cal.3d 1049, 1061–1066, 245 Cal.Rptr.
 412, 751 P.2d 470 [declining to apply strict products liability to pharmaceutical manufacturers].)
 Moreover, we should be hesitant to “impose [new tort duties] when to do so would involve complex policy decisions” (*Nally v.
 Grace Community Church*, *supra*, 47 Cal.3d at p.
 299, 253 Cal.Rptr.
 97, 763 P.2d 948), especially when such decisions are more appropriately the subject of legislative deliberation and resolution.
 (See *Foley v.
 Interactive Data Corp.*, *supra*, 47 Cal.3d at p.
 694 & fn.
 31, 254 Cal.Rptr.
 211, 765 P.2d 373.)
 This certainly is not to say that the applicability of common law torts is limited to the historical or factual contexts of existing cases.
 But on occasions when we have opened or sanctioned new areas of tort liability, we “have noted that the ‘wrongs and injuries involved were both comprehensible and assessable within the existing judicial framework.’” (*Nally v.
 Grace Community Church*, *supra*, 47 Cal.3d at p.
 298, 253 Cal.Rptr.
 97, 763 P.2d 948, quoting *Peter W. v.
 San Francisco Unified Sch.
 Dist.* (1976) 60 Cal.App.3d 814, 824, 131 Cal.Rptr.
 854.)

 [38] Accordingly, we first consider whether the tort of conversion clearly gives Moore a cause of action under existing law.
 We do not believe it does.
 Because of the novelty of Moore’s claim to own the biological materials at issue, to apply the theory of conversion in this context would frankly have to be recognized as an extension of the theory.
 Therefore, we consider next whether it is advisable to extend the tort to this context.

+{{< spoiler text="Mapping Argument Bites in This Case" >}}As we did in Week 2 with *Harrison v Carswell*, we will spend time in class this week identifying and linking the argument bites and argument types in *Moore*.
+One good way for you to prepare for class this week is to colour-code or highlight the argument bites in *Moore* just as I did for you in *Harrison* in Week 2.
+You can download the case as a text file in order to do this on your own computer ([RTF](/cases/moore.rtf) or [DOCX](/cases/moore.docx)).

+**HINT: there are six different argument bites in *Moore*.
+It is easiest to identify these different arguments in [Justice Mosk's decision](#mosk) because he conveniently enumerates each argument as he responds, point by point, to Justice Panelli.
+I suggest that you start by reading the full judgement start to finish, then go back through the case to highlight each argument bite using Justice Mosk's decision as a guide.**{{< /spoiler >}}

 1. Moore’s Claim Under Existing Law